The Crown Inn – Blaenau Gwent

 Mr William Morgan Jones.

-In 1915 Mr William Morgan Jones, landlord of the Crown Inn, Blaenau Gwent.
+In 1913 Mr William Morgan Jones was landlord of the Crown Inn, Blaenau Gwent.
+Mr Jones had previously been licensee at the Rising Sun Inn, Cwmtillery since 1899.

 Mr Thomas George Morgan.

-In 1915 Mr Thomas George Morgan, landlord of the Crown Inn, Blaenau Gwent.
+In 1915 Mr Thomas George Morgan and his wife Mary Ann Morgan were licensees of the Crown Inn, Blaenau Gwent.
+Mr and Mrs Morgan were from Risca, Monmouthshire.

 Mr Sidney Watkins.